-Students living in the halls of residences are in charge of looking after their rooms and everything within them.
-The follow advice may help you to keep your belongings safe and ensure that you don't break your tenancy agreement.
+Students living in University residences are in charge of looking after their rooms and everything within them.
+The following advice may help you to keep your belongings safe and ensure that you don't break your residency agreement.

 Core possessions insurance has been provided through Endsleigh for every student who is living at the student residences for the 2017/18 academic year.
 Your policy number is HH1179.

 The insurance covers a range of belongings in your room, including laptops, sports and electrical equipment, clothes and frozen food.
 This has been arranged by the University at no extra cost to students.

 You have the option to customise and extend your policy to suit your individual needs and avoid being under-insured.
 For example you may also want to insure your other possessions such as your mobile phone, push bike, or laptop for use outside your room.

 For claims information or to extend your policy, please visit the Endsleigh website.